phusion/phusion-server-tools/README.md

 This is like `tee`, but writes to syslog instead of a file.
 Accepts the same arguments as the `logger` command.

+### udp-to-syslog

+Forwards all incoming data on a UDP port to syslog.
+For each message, the source address is also noted.
+Originally written to be used in combination with Linux's netconsole.

+See `./udp-to-syslog --help` for options.

 ### gc-git-repos

 Garbage collects all git repositories defined in `config.yml`.
 For convenience, the list of repositories to garbage collect can be a glob, e.g. `/u/apps/**/*.git`.